jmcaffee/gdlc/docs/GDLC_manual.md

 + `text`
 + `datetime`

-TALK ABOUT NUMERIC PRECISION
+TODO: NUMERIC PRECISION

 #### References

 ### DSMs

-DSM variables are a special subset of DPM variables.
+DSM variables are Decision Parameters, a special subset of DPM variables.
 They are indicated by the `decision` keyword that begins the variable definition.
 Refer to the DPM variable description for further restrictions/applications.

 #### Definitions